sll552/DiscordBee/README.md

 ### Microsoft Store Version of MusicBee

 If you are using the Store version of MusicBee please use the "Add Plugin" button in MusicBee -> Settings -> Plugins and select the latest release .zip.
 It may display an error message (something like "... initialise Method not found ..."), ignore it and restart MusicBee.
 The Plugin should be loaded now.

+### Migration from v2.x to v3.x

+#### Pre - Installation

+If you have currently installed some version 2.x of this plugin please delete all the plugin files from the plugin directory `(x86)\MusicBee\Plugins` before installing version 3.x of the plugin.
+The files to be removed are:

+- `mb_DiscordBee.dll`
+- `mb_DiscordBee.dll.config`
+- `DiscordRPC.dll`
+- `Newtonsoft.Json.dll`

+This will **not** remove any custom settings you have made.

+#### Settings

+The separators setting will be reset to default upon first start of version 3.x.
+This happens only one time and you can reset it to your previous setting immediately.

 ## Usage